Table of Contents

 - Decide if you want to meet with the teacher(s), diagnostician or related services provider before the ARD meeting.

-- ___ If you want to tape record the ARD meeting, gather the equipment.
+- If you want to record the ARD meeting, make sure you know how to use the record function on your phone or other equipment.

 Independent Education Evaluation (IEE)

-If you think the school’s evaluation does not accurately measure your child’s need for special education, you may get an independent education evaluation (IEE).
+If you think the school’s evaluation does not accurately measure your child’s disability and/or need for special education, you may get an independent education evaluation (IEE).
 Independent evaluations are done by qualified persons who are not employed by the school.
 Any time the school conducts an evaluation you disagree with, you may request an IEE within that year.
-If you ask the school to pay for the independent evaluation, the school must do so unless the school asks for a due process hearing to prove its evaluation was appropriate.
+You may also ask the school to pay for the IEE.
+In response, the school must either pay for the IEE or request a due process hearing to prove its evaluation was appropriate.

 The ARD committee must discuss and equally consider independent evaluations, regardless of who pays for them, in any ARD committee decisions.
 They do not, however, have to accept any or all of the evaluator’s recommendations.
 For more information, see Independent Evaluations for Special Education.